NobodyXu/bookmarks/tips/systemd-unit_tips.md

     # --exit-idle-time would make systemd-socket-proxyd automatically quit when
     # there is no active connection from port for more than 6m.
     #
-    # To make the proxy.service quit automatically, adds 'StopWhenUnneeded=true' to it.
+    # To make the proxy.service quit automatically, adds 'StopWhenUnneeded=true' to its '[Unit]'.
     ExecStart=/lib/systemd/systemd-socket-proxyd --exit-idle-time='6m' 127.0.0.1:port2

     # If unix socket is used instead of 127.0.0.1, then PrivateNetwork can be enabled.